Semiparametric Triple Difference Estimators: Identification

 Importantly, \Cref{prp:ipwrc} allows for compositional changes.
 That is, the composition of the units is allowed to change arbitrarily across time points.
-Below, we formally present this assumption and discuss its implications for identification of the ATT. \begin{assumption}[No compositional changes] The covariates and group indicators $X,G,D$ are time-invariant, That is, $p(X,G,D\mid T=0)=p(X,G,D\mid T=1)$. \end{assumption}
+However, the commonly made no compositional changes assumption simplifies the identification.
+Below, we formally present this assumption and discuss its implications for identification of the ATT. \begin{assumption}[No compositional changes] The distribution of covariates and group indicators $X,G,D$ is time-invariant, that is, $p(X,G,D\mid T=0)=p(X,G,D\mid T=1)$, and $p(T=1)$ is a known parameter. \end{assumption}